-There have been 155 exonerations from death row nationwide since 1973.
-Virginia came within days of executing Earl Washington Jr. before allowing DNA evidence to be examined which proved his innocence.
-The vast majority of capital cases have no biological evidence to test.
+- Since 1973, 159 people on death row have been exonerated while 1,456 have been executed.
+That is at least one innocent person on death row for every nine executions! - ❖ Just days before Earl Washington Jr. was to be executed, Virginia allowed DNA evidence to be examined which proved his innocence.
+However, the vast majority of capital cases have no biological evidence to test.